parable-php/orm/README.md

 #### How values are returned from the database

 Parable ORM includes `TypeCaster`, which attempts to cast values to the appropriate type.
 The default return type for it is `string`, but it also returns `DateTimeImmutable` values.
+It can interpret standard format `DATETIME`, `DATE` and `TIME` fields.

 Since it's impossible to automatically decide whether a numerical string was supposed to be a string or an int, these are also kept as `string` values.